Criminal Defense Law

 Safe-Haven Laws

-Many states have passed Safe Haven laws (or “Baby Moses” laws).
+Many states have passed so-called “safe haven laws” (or “Baby Moses” laws).
 These statutes allow parents to abandon infants anonymously without facing child abandonment charges, as long as they do so in designated safe locations.
 These laws vary by state and may specify a maximum age for the infant and designate which locations qualify as safe for this purpose.
 The locations often include hospitals, churches, fire stations, and police stations.

-If you have been accused of child abandonment or neglect, contact an experienced family law or criminal defense attorney immediately to protect your rights.
+If you have been accused of child abandonment or neglect, contact an experienced criminal defense attorney immediately to protect your rights and help with your defense.
+A criminal lawyer can help you navigate the criminal justice system, offer legal advice, identify legal issues, and provide support.